AlxSp/gauss-searchless-chess/readme.md

 Pytorch implementation of the papers [Grandmaster-Level Chess Without Search](https://arxiv.org/pdf/2402.04494) and [Stop Regressing: Training Value Functions via
 Classification for Scalable Deep RL](https://arxiv.org/pdf/2403.03950).
 A chess model is trained to predict the action value of a given board state and action by converting the value target to a Gaussian distribution and using categorical cross-entropy loss.

+## Authors Notes:
+While constructing our version of Searchless Chess we found what we believed to be an error in the original tokenization.
+Specifically, we found that the board state and the action values overlapped by the number of board state values.
+Thus, in this implementation the dataset generation corrects for this by making all board state and action value tokens unique.

 ## Setup:

 Clone the repository: